When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 The times are crazy.

-We need a brave voice of reason, understanding, and truth.
+In a time of confusion, division and lies, we need a brave voice of reason, understanding and truth.

 This is the Dinesh D'Souza podcast.

-Debbie and I thought we would get started with our Friday roundup with a big development in the Middle East, which is to say that the Netanyahu administration is evidently putting a plan forward for a complete Israeli control of Gaza.
+Debbie and I thought we would get started with our Friday roundup with a big development in the Middle East, which is to say that the Netanyahu administration is evidently putting a plan forward for a new world.

-And I think what that means is that they're giving up on this two-state idea and they are going for the one-state solution.
+And I think what that means is that they're giving up on this two state idea and they are going for the one state solution and the one state is you could call it greater Israel.

-Now, they did give back the part of the Sinai because they made a deal with Egypt.
+Now they did give back the part of the Sinai because they made a deal with Egypt, so Egypt got some of its land back.

-But the West Bank and Gaza, I think Israel is saying not only are we keeping it, but their old compromise, which was we're going to let the Palestinian Authority rule in the West Bank, which is, of course, Judea and Samaria.
+But the West Bank and Gaza, I think Israel is saying not only are we keeping it, but their old compromise which was we're going to let the Palestinian Authority rule in the West Bank, which is of course Judea and Samaria.

-And then Gaza, where we also were filming for the movie, Gaza was essentially conceded to Hamas because Hamas won that election around 2006 or 2008.
+We were there not so long ago this year, and then Gaza, where we also were filming for the movie, Gaza was essentially conceded to Hamas because Hamas won that election around 2006 or 2008.

 And so the Israelis were like, we'll pull out of Gaza.